New Hampshire Background Check

-The Fair Credit Reporting Act (FCRA) is a law of the federal government that is enforced by Federal Trade Commission.
-This law safeguards the privacy of personal information of consumers that is collected, stored and reported by the Consumer Reporting Agencies (CRAs) and utilized by employers for background checks.
+The Fair Credit Reporting Act (FCRA) is a federal government law that the Federal Trade Commission enforces.
+This law safeguards the privacy of consumers' personal information that is collected, stored, and reported by the Consumer Reporting Agencies (CRAs) and utilized by employers for background checks.

-Before an employer is able to conduct an employment background check, it must first inform that applicant by writing.
-Employers should also obtain applicants' signed, written consent before background checks are conducted.
+Before an employer can conduct an employment background check, it must first inform that applicant by writing.
+Therefore, employers should also obtain applicants' signed, written consent before conducting background checks.

-If the background check report reveals negative information, the employer has to undergo the process of taking adverse action before making a final decision whether or not to employ the candidate in light of the information uncovered in the background check report.
+Suppose the background check report reveals negative information.
+In that case, the employer has to take adverse action before making a final decision whether or not to employ the candidate in light of the information uncovered in the background check report.

 We at The Koleman Group LLC conduct all background checks.
-We will also assist you understand your needs when you are hiring.
+We will also assist you in understanding your needs when you are hiring.

 Title VII of the Civil Rights Act of 1964

 Title VII of the Civil Rights Act of 1964 is applied through the U.S. Equal Employment Opportunity Commission (EEOC).
-This law is a landmark that prohibits discrimination in the workplace due to the particulars of applicants as well as employees.
+This law is a landmark that prohibits discrimination in the workplace due to the particulars of applicants and employees.

 Title VII applies to employment background checks whenever a report contains information about criminal history.
-According to EEOC guidelines, employers must be able to evaluate individual criminal records in background check reports as they directly pertain to the responsibilities of the job for which they are looking to hire.
+According to EEOC guidelines, employers must evaluate individual criminal records in background check reports as they directly pertain to the responsibilities of the job for which they are looking to hire.

 New Hampshire State Laws on Employment Background Checks